brialaws98/Data_Analysis_Portfolio/pwc_project/Task_three-Customer_Retention/PowerBI_dashboard/README.md

-#### Step-by-Step of what I did with the table
+* On the dashboard I wanted to remove the columns that were not really relevant to the main focus of what needs to be solved
-1. Remove any columns that are irrelevant to the information I need to present
+* I am looking at the email that was sen by the client and am decising how I want to present the information so that the client can understand it